 Luckily, the Cold War is now over.
 But does that mean that there are no more threats?
-Of course not.
+Certainly not.

 Our biggest 'enemies' might even be our closest (international)

 business relations.
-The European national security agencies are currently warning us for
+The European national security agencies are constantly warning us for

 industrial espionage.
 It seems to be our biggest threat right now.